 We decided that a fair test would be to see how much the BioLite would charge our iPhone in 30 minutes and were pleasantly surprised with the result.
 When we plugged it in, the phone had 23% battery, by the time it had finished, the battery sat at 37% charge.
 So for half an hours charging we got approximately 14% extra battery life.

 This is a real string to the BioLite’s bow, giving it an advantage over solar chargers that naturally depend heavily on sunlight, something we saw sadly too little of in the UK last summer.
 Granted the CampStove isn’t going to give you the same charging ability as plugging into the mains, however it is certainly much better than running out of juice midway through a multi-day trek.

 So to conclude our BioLite CampStove review; we really liked it and consider it to be more than just a fad gadget.
-It is probably one of a very few high-tech gadgets that have left both technophiles and environmentalists purring with excitement.
+Although not quite glamping, it is probably one of a very few high-tech gadgets that have left both technophiles and environmentalists purring with excitement.
 A stove that doesn’t require the use of fossil fuels, needing only natural biomass to work, yet is able to charge your smart phone and other USB chargeable devices.
 This is certainly something that will engage the green natured amongst us.
 It may be pricier than many camping stoves on the market, but the fact you will never need to buy gas means it will pay for itself over time.
 Plus, we can’t think of any other lower priced stove that can charge your Smartphone on the go.